 Lock your phone in a single app (guided access or screen pinning)

-Set your phone to stay locked into an app as you use it and control what other features you can access on your phone at the same time.
-Set this up with the Guided Access feature on iPhone in the 'Learning' section, and by using the pin icon on some Android phones.
+Set your phone to stay locked into an app you want to use.
+You can control what other features you can access on your phone at the same time.
+Set this up using the Guided Access feature on iPhone in the ‘Learning’ section or the pin icon on some Android phones.

 Other ways of using your phone